Eurus-Holmes/VGCN/README.md

 test['bpps_nb'] = read_bpps_nb(test)
 ```

+> Note1: The bpps folder contains Base Pairing Probabilities matrices for each sequence.
+These matrices give the probability that each pair of nucleotides in the RNA forms a base pair.
+Each matrix is a symmetric square matrix the same length as the sequence.

-> Note: Some features are very dangerous because of the different sequence lengths of private test.
+> Note2: Some features are very dangerous because of the different sequence lengths of private test.
 Even if our CV or public score improves, we should not use them.
 > [Dangerous Features](https://www.kaggle.com/its7171/dangerous-features)

-## 2. Feature Engineering的一些做法

-2.1 聚类。Clustering for GroupKFold, expecting more accurate CV by putting similar RNAs into the same fold.
-2.2 模型ensemble